anastassia-b/compilation/MachineLearning/notes.md

 Change 0-255 into canonical range of 0 to 1.
 This really improved the classifications.
 The error derivatives.

 Next up will be: Recurrent neural network that read continuous data.
 Like text or sound.

+# November 28, 2017
+**Note: There were a lot of handwritten notes and diagrams for this lecture.**
+Now, we will learn about recurrent neural networks. recurrent tasks like series of words or letters.

+**Markov Models**

+A generalization of Markov chains and hidden Markov models.
+256 letters (ascii) codes.
+Words in the vocabulary.
+The graphical.

+Two problems.

+1. This doesn’t represent the way sentences are really formed.
+2. High dimensionally of the vocabulary.
+So the model will not think that some words will never follow other words.

+**Hidden Markov Models**

+There is a hidden state.
+Such as what is in your head.
+The states are hidden from us.
+There might be too many to consider.
+But we can just assume that there are 128. states in your brain.

+Emission probability.
+The initial state will only emit one word.
+It is a random choice based on the emission probability.

+Graphical models.
+Such as trees are used for medical diagnosis.

+How do we learn this if an essential part is unknown to us (the hidden states)?

+**Recurrent Neural Networks**

+Just like with neural networks, we can begin with random Initial state probabilities, random transition probabilities, and random Emission probabilities (as long as the rows sum to 1).

+Prediction, Smoothing.
+There are 2 things that could tell us information, is the state before and the state after.
+How to figure out smoothing?
+Expectation Maximization.

+So we it up.
+We can calculate the state probabilities.

+We want to pick the model that makes the past the most likely out of unlikely events.
+Will this reach equilibrium?
+It will reach some non-improving state.

+You monitor the error rate, error metric (loss function) to the number of epochs.
+The loss converges but maybe not the models.
+Unsure.

+Look at the implementation of HMM in repository of nodes.

+What are the problems of the HMM?
+1. If the state space is small... but if we were to increase it, then the transition matrix quadruples in size.
+And if we have a lot of states and not enough data we won't learn.
+(Note).

+Trying to aggregate the brain states in a way which is predictive of the words.
+Comes up with categories, though might not be easy to tell.
+Taxonomies of documents.

+This model is _generative_.
+Which is nice.
+We can use category 1 to generate a document.
+Where as for image recognition, its _discriminative_.

+Denoise autoencoder.

+* (Note).
+So we want to be more efficient in the way we learn.
+What if we have "large" and "animal" categories.
+How about a "large animals" categories.
+I want to use prior knowledge about largeness and animalness to learn a new category.

+We want to move away from discreet state matrices and move to neural networks.
+The # of state units is 128.

+The states is a combination of the pure state.
+We will have transition weights.
+This kind of network we train with brack propogation and cross entropy error.

+The only difference is that the transitions are the same between each layer.
+So are the emission probabilities.
+To generate text, you could randomly initialize the state, randomly sample a word, and calculate, then sample.

+This is effectively a hidden markov model with a hidden state space.
+This just allows mixtures of the pure states.
+It's the same dimensionality for the transition matrix.
+So the transition is a function, in mixing the states.
+It s a weight matrix now, multiply the vector.

+The most common activation function is Relo.
+But softmax has meaning.
+Its the logistic function, probabilities that sum out to 1.
+The state will be chosen from that probability distribution.

+Different ways of training models.
+1. Closed form solution.
+2. Gradient descent.
+3. Expectation maximization.
+4. genetic algorithms. kills off or share parts of code.
+  - but hard to determine how to share code that doesnt destroy it completely.